 How to go: From Dhaka, you can go to Cox’s Bazar by both road and air.
 Nonstop AC and non-AC bus service is available.
 It takes 10-12 hours from Dhaka to reach Cox’s Bazar sea beach.
 If you are out of time then you can go to Cox’s Bazar by air.
 It takes only an hour to reach Cox’s Bazar from Dhaka by air.
 Nonstop flights are available from Dhaka and Chittagong.

 2. The Sundarbans

 We all know about the Amazon, the largest forest in the world.
-But when we talk about the largest mangrove forest in the world, the name of Sundarbans will come first.
+But when we talk about the largest mangrove forest in the world, the name Sundarbans will come first.
 The word Sundarbans means beautiful forest.
 The name Sundarbans comes from the Sundari tree.
 The Sundarbans is mainly famous for the Royal Bengal Tiger.
-The forest is also home to Chitra deer, saltwater crocodiles, various species of birds and a variety of animals and birds.
+The forest is also home to Chitra deer, saltwater crocodiles, various species of birds, and a variety of animals and birds.
 If the vibrant nature rocks your mind then this Sundarbans is one of the best places to seduce your mind.
 As a unique eco-tourism destination, it is the largest Mangrove Forest on earth and a UNESCO World Heritage Site.
 It is about 80km into the Bangladeshi and Indian mainland from the coast of the Bay of

 Bengal.
 60% of the total forest is located in Bangladesh.